 We specialise in estate disputes involving unmarried people who have lost their partner and are facing financial difficulty as a result.
 We represent claimants nationwide and can usually deal with estate claims on a No Win, No Fee basis.
 Call us on 0808 139 1606 or send an email to us at [email protected]

-As other articles on this website have explained, there is no such thing as a ‘common law spouse‘ in this country.
+As other articles on this website have explained, there is no such thing as a ‘common law spouse‘ in the UK.
 It is a popular misconception that unmarried couples enjoy the same level of legal protection as their married counterparts.
 They do not.
-And this is especially true when one an unmarried partner passes away.
+And this is especially true when an unmarried partner passes away.

-It is for this reason particularly important for unmarried couples to make a Will, so they can make sure that if one of them dies, the survivor will be adequately provided for.
+It is therefore particularly important for unmarried couples to make a Will, so they can make sure that if one of them dies, the survivor will be adequately provided for.